Data4SocialGood/HydroForecast/README.md

 # HydroForecast: An app for visualization and predictions over water consumption data for schools in Attica

 ## Configuration
+This app runs on Java version 11.
+Make sure you have it installed.
+Make sure the port 8080 of the localhost is not blocked by any other application.

 ## Datasets
 The final, post-processing datasets can be found in the data folder.
 The raw data was provided by ΕΥΔΑΠ and contained metrics by both analog and digital meters.